dayne/mapwrap/README.md

 Apache Configuration
 --------------------

-The following can be slide into appropriate Apache config section or `/etc/httpd/conf.d/mapwrap.conf` for a global configuration:
+The following can be slid into appropriate Apache config section or `/etc/httpd/conf.d/mapwrap.conf` for a global configuration:

     <Directory "/path/to/mapwrap/cgi-bin">
       AllowOverride None